Stephen Vincent Benét (general): Early life

 Stephen Vincent Benét was born in St. Augustine, Florida, on 22 January 1827, the son of a prominent political figure of Spanish descent.
 His grandfather, a native of Minorca, had settled in St. Augustine toward the end of the 18th century, and a great uncle had been a captain in the Spanish Navy.
-Three of General Benét's grandchildren, William Rose Benét, Stephen Vincent Benét, and Laura Benét, were to become distinguished twentieth century writers.

 At the age of 12, young Benét entered a private school in Alexandria, Virginia, where he compiled an outstanding record over a period of several years.
 On the strength of this background, he was admitted to the University of Georgia as a junior, but left before completing his course to enter West Point in June 1845.
-He was the first cadet ever admitted from his home state, which had been admitted to the Union just three months previously.
+He was the first cadet ever admitted from his home state of Florida, which had been admitted to the Union just three months previously.
 Originally determined to pursue a career in law, Benét had considered remaining in the Army for a comparatively short period of time.
 He nonetheless consistently remained one of the top students in his class.
 He ultimately stood third in his class of 1849.

+Family

+His son Laurence Vincent Benét was a longtime engineer at Hotchkiss et Cie, best known for designing the Hotchkiss M1909 Benét–Mercié machine gun, also participating in multiple other projects.
+His other son, James Walker Benét, became a colonel and parented three best-known General Benét's grandchildren, William Rose Benét, Stephen Vincent Benét, and Laura Benét, who went to become distinguished twentieth century writers.